In this article

 Additionally, some medications can interact with drugs used in dentistry.
 This is why getting clearance before restoration or surgical visits is essential.

 Some dentists believe that morning appointments are better for people with ADHD than later dental appointments.
-It might also be easier to do shorter, more frequent treatments.
+Pediatric dental patients diagnosed with ADHD often fare better with shorter but more frequent dental visits.

 Although some people are reluctant to use oral sedation, it’s a valuable tool and soothes mental health issues like stress and anxiety.
 Sedation dentistry is safe, effective, and more accessible than ever.